fbildirici/fbildirici.github.io/_pages/about.md

 Currently, I serve as a **Configuration and Transformation Orchestrator** at [ASELSAN](https://www.aselsan.com.tr/), where I imparted transformative projects and initiatives.
 I also embrace this role in various transformation projects and provide consultancy to startups, collaborating with innovative tech companies specializing in AI and digital transformation.

-Throughout my academic career, I have been deeply engaged in artificial intelligence and software development, participating in projects that integrate AI with digital transformation.
+Throughout my academic career, I have been deeply engaged in **artificial intelligence and software development**, participating in projects that integrate AI with digital transformation.
 These experiences have enriched my expertise and fueled my passion for the field.
-My research focuses on artificial intelligence and transformation, AIOps, MLOps, and automation.
+My research focuses on *artificial intelligence and transformation, AIOps, MLOps, and automation*.
 I am dedicated to developing explainable and responsible AI systems, emphasizing transparency and ethical integration into society.

 - [A Survival Guide to a PhD by **Andrej Karpathy**](https://karpathy.github.io/2016/09/07/phd){:target="\_blank"}